John Howard Society of Ottawa

 Aggression Prevention Program

-The JHS Aggression Prevention program is an eight session program that assists adult, male participants to explore the causes of their aggressive behaviour, and to identify and challenge the underlying beliefs and thinking patterns that lead to aggression.
-This program runs approximately six times per year.
-Please note that this program is not suitable for individuals who are currently dealing with the court system and/or are being charged with domestic violence.
+The JHS Aggression Prevention program is a five-session program that assists adult, male participants to explore the causes of their aggressive behavior, and to identify and challenge the underlying beliefs and thinking patterns that lead to aggression.
+This program runs approximately six-eight times per year.
+Please note that this program is not suitable for individuals who are currently dealing with court matters regarding Domestic violence charges.

 Reporting Centre